 There have been anecdotal reports that some mouthwashes, especially those that have high alcohol percentages, can cause oral cancer.
 This has never been definitively proved and it may be that, like many cancers, the cancer that has been noted was actually caused by a combination of factors, yet to be definitively identified.

 Talk to your dentist about the best choice of mouthwash

-The next time you visit your dentist, bring up the subject of mouthwashes and ask whether the dentist can suggest a good brand and how it might be used to enhance your oral health.
-It’s very likely that your dentist will tell you not to use a mouthwash as a substitute for the proven value of regular brushing and flossing together with regular preventative visits to the dentist.
+The next time you visit your dentist, bring up the subject of mouthwashes.
+Ask your dentist whether they can suggest a good brand and how it might be used to enhance your oral health.
+It’s very likely that your dentist will tell you not to use a mouthwash as a substitute for brushing.
+Instead they will suggest to combine regular brushing and flossing together with regular preventative visits to the dentist.